 Over 5000 years ago the first semi divine Pharaoh united two disparate lands into a country that became so powerful, so distinctive, that it still holds a visceral fascination to the entire world over 2000 years after the last Pharaoh’s occupied their thrones.

-Egypt holds an almost overwhelming allure for modern Western society, from the very first European treasure hunters to the modern day Egyptologists.
-It has featured in almost every medium from classic literature to modern Hollywood blockbusters and has been the focus of our imagination and attention for centuries, and this fascination shows absolutely no sign of abating any time soon.
+Egypt has always held an almost overwhelming allure for modern Western society, from the very first European treasure hunters to the modern day Egyptologists.
+It has featured in almost every medium from classic literature to modern Hollywood blockbusters and has been the focus of our imagination and attention for centuries.
+And despite recent overblown safety concerns this fascination shows absolutely no sign of abating any time soon.

 And it did not disappoint.